IVR vs Voice AI

 More definitions

-A voice AI agent is an AI-powered system that has real-time spoken conversations — over a phone call, a web widget or a SIP trunk — using speech recognition, a language model and speech synthesis.
+A voice AI agent is an AI system that holds real-time spoken conversations via phone, web or SIP — combining speech recognition, an LLM and speech synthesis.

-Voice AI is the umbrella term for AI systems that understand and generate human speech in real time — powering voice assistants, phone agents, voice chatbots and real-time translation.
+Voice AI is the umbrella term for AI that understands and generates human speech in real time — powering voice assistants, phone agents and translation.

-Conversational AI is the category of AI systems designed to interact with humans in natural language, across chat, voice, email and messaging — using NLU, LLMs and tool-calling to hold multi-turn conversations that actually accomplish work.
+Conversational AI is the category of AI that interacts with humans in natural language across chat, voice, email and messaging — using NLU, LLMs and tools.

-BYOK means you bring your own API keys for the LLM, STT and TTS providers, and the voice AI platform routes usage through your accounts instead of bundling the provider costs into its own pricing.
+BYOK lets you bring your own LLM, STT and TTS API keys — the voice AI platform routes usage through your accounts instead of bundling provider costs.

-BYON means you bring your own phone number — via a Twilio, Vobiz or Exotel account — and connect it to the voice AI platform via SIP, instead of renting a number from the platform itself.
+BYON lets you bring your own phone number — via Twilio, Vobiz or Exotel — and connect it to the voice AI platform via SIP instead of renting one.

-SIP trunking is the protocol that lets a voice AI platform send and receive phone calls over the internet, connecting to the public phone network via a carrier like Twilio or Vobiz.
+SIP trunking lets a voice AI platform send and receive phone calls over the internet, connecting to the PSTN via a carrier like Twilio or Vobiz.